thaddeusmt/magento-2-cloud-vm/README.md

 Quick run through on how to get started:

+***Quick Note for Mac OS X Users:***
+Make sure to install the bindfs vagrant plugin before starting.
+This manages the NFS user/group mapping between the guest and host, which is necessary for Magento to write to the filesystem properly.
+`vagrant plugin install vagrant-bindfs`
+In the end, the application code should be owned by `vagrant:vagrant`.
+When ssh'd into the vm, if you see that the app code is owned by `501:dialout` or `501:2x`, something is wrong.
+Mostly likely the slow Magento experience will be your first clue.

 1. Change local hosts file to: `10.22.22.100 {{ site_url }}` to access VM site via local browser
 2. Install Vagrant and Virtualbox
 3. Install Ansible locally